irfan-yusanif/irfan-yusanif/README.md

 ## Hi there 👋

-I'm a passionate Flutter developer with 5 years of experience in developing cross-platform applications in Flutter& FlutterFlow.
+I'm a passionate Flutter developer with 5 years of experience in developing cross-platform applications in Flutter& FlutterFlow. (before that I was working in .Net)
 I use the best architecture style and best coding practices.

 💬 Ask me anything related to Flutter applications.